ijlee2/ember-codemod-add-template-tags/TROUBLESHOOT.md

 });
 ```

-For `ember-source@>=6.4.0`, the codemod keeps `this` around to minimize change.
-If you see that assertions fail because of `this`, you can rename it as shown above, or destructure it (see below), to fix the error.
+The bug isn't fully fixed as of `ember-source@6.6.0`.
+If you see that assertions are failing, you can rename `this` as shown above, destructure it, or remove it altogether.

 ```gts
 module('Integration | Component | hello', function (hooks) {